Akar1881/MovieHUB/README.md

 - 🎨 Beautiful and responsive UI
 - 🛡️ Admin panel for content management
 - 📱 Mobile-friendly design
+- 👥 Credits system for technicians, designers, and translators

 ## Tech Stack 🛠️